uhub/awesome-coffeescript/README.md

 * [kbroman/d3panels](https://github.com/kbroman/d3panels) - A library of d3-based graphic panels, written in CoffeeScript
 * [dmotz/soundscrape](https://github.com/dmotz/soundscrape) - SoundCloud command line downloader in Node.js
 * [danielbayley/alfred-finder-new-item](https://github.com/danielbayley/alfred-finder-new-item) - Swiftly create new items in Finder with support for templates.
+* [arximboldi/mixco](https://github.com/arximboldi/mixco) - Mixco is a framework for creating hardware controller scripts for the amazing Mixxx DJ software
 * [yeungda/coffeescript-idea](https://github.com/yeungda/coffeescript-idea) - ABANDONED CoffeeScript Plugin for IntelliJ IDEA
 * [wildownes/CryptoCoffeeBot](https://github.com/wildownes/CryptoCoffeeBot) - Coffeescript base skeleton code that can be used to fork into useful bots for cryptotrader.org
 * [Quobis/QoffeeSIP](https://github.com/Quobis/QoffeeSIP) - QoffeeSIP is a complete Javascript SIP stack that can be used in a website to exploit all the multimedia capabilities of WebRTC technology.
 Instead of using pure Javascript, QoffeeSIP has been coded with CoffeeScript so you can easily modify it to suit your needs.